ForgottenIce/arduinoDev-test/README.md

 5. Open VS Code
 6. Navigate to Remote Explorer on the activity bar
 7. Click *"Attach to Container"* on the *arduino-dev-container*
-8. If asked, Open the folder *"/arduinoDev"* inside the container
+8. Open the folder *"/arduinoDev"* inside the container

 ## Building
 Inside the dev container, simply run `make`.
 The compiled output will be stored in the *out* folder.